NohaAshraf85/Workout-Tracker/README.md

 ![cardio](./assets/images/cardio.png)

-Upon filling all the required excercise details, the user clicks on Add Exercise an quick pop-up message shall be displayed to confirm that the workout was added successfully and then the user clicks on Complete.
+Upon filling all the required excercise details, the user clicks on Add Exercise and quick pop-up message shall be displayed to confirm that the workout was added successfully.
+The user can then either add another exercise or click Complete.

-Once the user is done adding the exercise, a page displaying the Last workout is rendered, presenting the Last Workout detail.
+Once the user chooses to Complete the exercise, a page displaying the Last workout is rendered, presenting the Last Workout detail, the details.
 This page provides the user with the option to either create a New Workout or Continue Workout.

 ![lastWorkout](./assets/images/lastWorkout.png)